-“Jesus Questioned about Resurrection (Mark 12: 18–27)” by Julie M. Smith, The Gospel According to Mark
+“Jesus Questioned about Resurrection (Mark 12: 18–27),” Julie M. Smith, The Gospel According to Mark

-“The point of the Sadducees’ (highly unlikely) senario is to suggest that resurrection cannot be possible because if it were, a woman might end up with seven husbands in the next life… The obvious way out of the Sadducee’s trap is for Jesus to say that there are no marriages in heaven; the fact the the Sadducees do not consider this a possibility (and thus think that their question proves that there can be no resurrection) suggests that the Saducees assumed that Jesus would believe in marriage after death so strongly that he would be more likely to concede the Resurrection than postmortal marriage.
-In other words, this trap question is a testament ot the strength of Jesus’ (and the Sadducees’) belief in marriage after death.”
+“The point of the Sadducees’ (highly unlikely) scenario is to suggest that resurrection cannot be possible because if it were, a woman might end up with seven husbands in the next life….
+This trap question is a testament of the strength of Jesus’ (and the Sadducees’) belief in marriage after death.”

 “Jesus Christ: Second Coming of Jesus Christ,” Gerald N. Lund, Encyclopedia of Mormonism

-The scriptures teach that the era preceding the second coming of the Savior will be “perilous” and filled with “tribulation.”
-Both the wicked and the righteous will experience these times of tribulation.
-While there is no way to predict the exact date of Christ’s return, Christ has described signs to look for.
-When he does come there will be an age of peace, harmony, and joy.
+The scriptures teach that the era preceding the second coming of the Savior will be perilous and filled with tribulation.
+When he does come, there will be an age of peace, harmony, and joy.

-“The Great and Dreadful Day of the Lord: The Anatomy of an Expression,” Dana M. Pike, BYU Studies Quarterly, Vol. 41, no. 2
+“The Great and Dreadful Day of the Lord: The Anatomy of an Expression,” Dana M. Pike, BYU Studies Quarterly 41, no. 2